Pediatric Hereditary Cancer Clinic

 - Coordination of follow-up care, including cancer prevention and monitoring, with referrals to other UCSF specialty clinics, as needed

-This clinic is part of the UCSF Pediatric Cancer Program.
+This clinic is part of the Pediatric Cancer Program.
 Our team of providers includes genetic counselors and pediatric oncologists, as well as a medical geneticist (a doctor who specializes in care for genetic disorders), nurse coordinator and patient navigator.
 We are dedicated to meeting the unique needs of families who carry mutations linked to hereditary cancers, including by helping them navigate both the psychological and the medical aspects of having an increased cancer risk.

 What to expect